Yorkshire Museum Workshops

 2 hour workshop – £80 (prices vary during Special Weeks, see below)

-We require a minimum of two working days notice of cancellations for sessions not to be charged.
+We require a minimum of two full working days’ notice of cancellations for sessions not to be charged in full.

 Early Years Foundation Stage